February 19, 2019 11 Comments

 It was always a dream of mine to live on acreage.
 All that open space, room for the kids to play and explore. and a bit of healthy distance from the neighbours.
 We found a beautiful, relatively unknown pocket of acreage properties five minutes from our current home, and after a long five-month negotiation, we were the the proud owners of a 25 year old brick home on over two acres of land.

 But the appeal stopped there.
 While the area was gorgeous and the block was just what we wanted, the house was typical of those built in the early 80s - miles and miles of exposed brick, pine timber lining boards and black slate floors.
 Which I'm sure was the height of fashion at the time, but it made for a really dark and dingy interior.
-I really craved light, bright, airy rooms, with a lovely, Hamptons-style vibe.
-Sadly, this house didn't deliver on any front, but the bones were good and I knew with a little elbow grease and a few hundred litres of white paint, we could transform this ugly duckling into a beautiful Hamptons-style swan.
+I really craved light, bright, airy rooms, with a lovely, Hamptons style vibe.
+Sadly, this house didn't deliver on any front, but the bones were good and I knew with a little elbow grease and a few hundred litres of white paint, we could transform this ugly duckling into a beautiful Hamptons style swan.

 It took a while but we eventually renovated the whole house - inside and out, top to bottom - and we did the majority of it ourselves.
 So if you're looking at some inspiration on how to get the Hamptons look, read on.
 But be warned, this is warts-and-all, and trust me when I say the before pics definitely aren't pretty!
 The changes were pretty substantial and there wasn't an inch of the house that wasn't touched so I'll break up the info into a couple of posts.
 This is part one - the interiors.
+I've also linked all of the artwork used in this makeover at the end of this post, so if you want to get the look for yourself you'll find everything in one place!

 The formal living and sitting rooms were the only areas of the existing house that didn't have exposed brick or pine ceilings, so they were the easiest areas of the house to renovate.
 Fresh paint (Dulux Lexicon Quarter), new carpet, and a makeover of the fireplace meant that I had a blank canvas to work with.
 All that was needed was to add the finishing touches - some of my Fern and Coral artworks, soft furnishings, plants and styling and it looked fantastic.

-My Foliage print in Pale Blue (large size) was the perfect choice for this vignette.
+My Foliage print in Pale Blue was the perfect choice for this vignette.
 I decided to lean the artwork against the wall rather than hanging it for a more relaxed and informal look.
 It's also great for renters - no holes in the wall and no problem when it comes time to move on.

 Corals, flowers and books are my go-to styling additions.
 I love adding natural elements to a room, whether it's an orchid as shown here, or say a palm or fiddle-leaf fig in a pot.
 Bringing the outdoors inside makes the room feel fresh and inviting.